 Statistical Reasoning for Behavioral Science

+For permits please see: https://www.sas.upenn.edu/lps/graduate/mbds/permit-request.
 The complexity of human behavior exceeds that of most phenomena studied in the natural sciences.
 Any inference about human behavior and decision-making has to rely on statistical methods rather than on deterministic modeling.
 In this class, students will learn the methods of descriptive and inferential statistics used in behavioral science from the basics to those more commonly used.
 In this sense, this is a class on theoretical statistics, but we will go beyond theory to apply these methods to answer our own research questions.
 As such, this is also a class on applied statistics.
 We will rely heavily on statistical programming languages (namely, R) and version control systems (Git) to create statistical reports.
 Finally, we will work with new research in the field and learn to critically assess the statistical methods used therein.
 After completing this class, students will be competent in reading cutting-edge scientific literature, producing their own results using the more commonly used methods, and able to critically assess the limitations of their own and other people's research.
-Permits offered to non-MBDS students if space is available.
+Non-MBDS students must complete a permit request.
+Must have prior quantitative and statistical training to qualify for the course.

 Subject Area Vocab